 As Loyola’s assistant dean of students, what is one thing you would tell parents of incoming students about what they can expect during their first year here?

 Every first-year student’s path may be different; however, there are some common themes—themes such as making friends, making new friends, and maybe even finding friends in the second semester of their first year.
-If students are finding it hard to connect with others, there are valuable resources in the offices of student activities and student engagement, the Counseling Center, and many other offices.
+If students are finding it hard to connect with others, there are valuable resources in the offices of student engagement, the Counseling Center, and many other offices.
 Another theme is getting acclimated to college-level work.
 It’s an adjustment.
 Parents, please encourage your students to talk with their professors and advisors and to make use of our campus’ academic resources.